OPAL research reactor

-OPAL typically operates in cycles of 30-35 days followed by a short refuelling outage to remove two or three spent fuel assemblies and replace them with new fuel assemblies.
+OPAL typically operates in cycles of 30-35 days followed by a short refuelling outage to remove three spent fuel assemblies and replace them with new fuel assemblies.

-During these types of outages, OPAL's Reactor Operations team also perform predictive, preventative and corrective maintenance.
+During these types of outages, the OPAL team also perform maintenance and undertake a series of inspections and surveillances.

 In addition, there are longer scheduled maintenance periods to enable more extensive inspections and refurbishments of the reactor.